-For safety reasons, and as shown by accident statistics, children under the age of 12 years should travel on the rear seats.
-Depending on their age. height and weight, children travelling on the rear seat must use a child seat or a seat belt.
-For safety reasons, this seat should be installed behind the front passenger seat or in the centre of the rear seat.
+For safety reasons, as we have learned from accident statistics, we recommend that children under 12 years of age travel in the rear seats.
+Depending on their age, height and weight, children travelling in rear seats must use a child seat or a seat belt.
+For safety reasons, the child seat should be installed in the rear seat, behind the front passenger seat or in the centre back seat.

-The physical laws involved and the forces acting in a collision apply also to children ⇒ page 17.
+The physical laws involved and the forces acting in a collision apply also to children " page 36.
 But unlike adults, children do not have fully developed muscle and bone structures.
 This means that children are subject to a greater risk of injury.

-To reduce this risk, children must always use special child restraint systems when travelling in the vehicle.
+To reduce the risk of injuries, children must always use special child restraint systems when travelling in the vehicle.

-We recommend the use of child safety products from the SEAT Original Accessories Programme, which includes systems for all ages made by "Peke"1)
+We recommend the use of child safety products from the SEAT Original Accessories Programme, which includes systems for all ages made by "Peke" (not for all countries).

-These systems have been especially designed and approved, complying with the ECE-R44, regulation.
+These systems have been especially designed and approved, complying with the ECE-R44. regulation.